Bachatero/getting_and_cleaning_data/README.md

     * column names in ./features.txt
     * activity labels in ./activity_labels.txt

-* creates a column names vector from features.txt file
+* creates a column names vector from features data frame (df) by subsetting its second column

 * merges test subjects with test measurements into test_set data frame using cbind